 A native of West Chester, Pa., Phillips helped found the Franklin & Marshall women's lacrosse program.
 Then known as Anne Ricciuti, she played on the school's first team in 1977.
 She scored 99 goals and had 46 assists in two seasons as an attacker before her career was cut short by knee injuries.
 She was also on the field hockey team, which went 51-20-7 in her four years, and is seventh on the school's career goals list in that sport with 38.

 After receiving her degree in economics from F&M, Phillips spent nine years with Deluxe Check Printers in St. Paul, Minn., rising to the level of Regional Computer Operations Manager.
 She began her coaching career with Owen J. Roberts High School in Pottstown, Pa., in 1998.
 She gradually turned that program around from a 1-17 record her first season to a 19-1-1 mark and a state championship in her final season, 2001.
 She was named the Philadelphia Inquirer Coach of the Year.

-Phillips is chairman of the US Lacrosse National Team Selection Committee and was a US Lacrosse National Team selector in 2007.
+Phillips is chairman of the US Lacrosse National Team Selection Committee, and helped select the U.S. rosters that won the World Cup in 2009 and 2013.
+She also helped select the U.S. roster that won the Under-19 World Championship in 2011.
+She was also a US Lacrosse National Team selector in 2007.
 She has been a member of the National All-American Selection Committee since 2003 and has been a member of the United States Lacrosse Coaches Council since 2006.
 Phillips was also the director of Girls' Lacrosse for the Keystone State Games from 1998 to 2002.

 Anne Phillips Head Coaching Record